Worldsheet Realization of the Refined Topological String: Introduction

 The paper is organized as follows.
-In Section~\ref{Sect:Couplings}, we review $\mathcal{N}=2$ BPS-saturated effective couplings and introduce a generalized series of F-terms that we subsequently propose as the quantities computed by the higher genus partition function of the refined topological string.
+In Section~\ref{Sect:Couplings}, we review $\mathcal{N}=2$ BPS-saturated effective couplings and introduce a series of generalized F-terms that we subsequently propose as the quantities computed by the higher genus partition function of the refined topological string.
 In Section~\ref{Sec:Hetamps}, we compute these couplings at the one-loop level in a Heterotic theory compactified on $K3\times T^2$ and show that, in the field theory limit around an $SU(2)$ gauge group enhancement point, they reproduce the perturbative part of the Nekrasov partition function with the correct $\epsilon_+$-dependence.
-In our proposal, the $U$-modulus appears as an additional parameter in the refined topological amplitudes, besides the self-dual field strength $\epsilon_+$.
-In Section \ref{NekrasovOkounkov} we show that, in the field theory limit, this parameter admits a natural interpretation as the radius deformation of the Nekrasov-Okounkov formula \cite{Nekrasov:2003rj}, associated to the $\Omega$-background.
+In Section \ref{NekrasovOkounkov}, we investigate higher dimensional limits of our couplings and reproduce the radius deformation of the Nekrasov-Okounkov formula \cite{Nekrasov:2003rj}, associated to the $\Omega$-background.
 In Section~\ref{Sec:TypeIamp}, we provide a further check of the universality of our ansatz by computing the couplings (\ref{AnsatzI}) at the one-loop level in the context of Type I superstring theory compactified on $K3\times T^2$ and reproduce the same results in the field theory limit.
 Finally, in Section~\ref{Sec:Conclusions} we present our concluding remarks and discuss some of the open questions arising from our proposal.
 For completeness, several useful but technical details of our calculations are included in the two appendices.